MakCoder-2004/Data-Base-Illustrative-Sheet/DataBaseSheet.md

 ### Relationships
 - **Rhombus + Lines linking between two entities**
   - We can have more than one relationship between two entities.
+- **Recursive Relationship**(Unary Relationship): participates more than once in a relationship type with different roles.
 #### Types of Relationships
 - **One-to-One Relationship:** When a single element of an entity is associated with a single element of another entity.
   - **Example:** "is-a" or "has-a" or "set".